S3 supported APIs and limitations

 ## Supported S3 APIs

-The following standard S3 APIs are supported:
+The following standard S3 APIs are supported for bucket and object management:

 * **Bucket APIs:**